Bobovac: History

 The city was built during the reign of Stephen II, Ban of Bosnia, and was first mentioned in a document dating from 1349.
-It shared the role of seat of the rulers of Bosnia with Kraljeva Sutjeska, however Bobovac was much better fortified than the other.
+It shared the role of seat of the rulers of Bosnia with the court in Sutjeska, or as it called today, Kraljeva Sutjeska, however Bobovac was much better fortified than the other.

 Bosnian King Stephen Tomašević moved the royal seat to Jajce during his war with the Ottoman Empire.
 The Ottomans invaded the city in 1463.
 Its fall hastened the Ottoman conquest of Bosnia.

 Main structures and architectural style

 Within its main walls' enclosure, the royal town of Bobovac had large residential area, the complex of places of worship with the Burial Chapel for the Bosnian Kings and the Grand Church, the Royal Court complex, separated from the rest of the town with its inner walls and forecourts or courtyards, designed with representative architectural elements in Gothic architectural style.
 Also, some elements and motifs were designed in Romano-Gothic distyle.